Philip Hammond delivered his 2018 Autumn Budget on 29 October 2018.

 VAT: REGISTRATION AND DEREGISTRATION THRESHOLDS

-Until 31 March 2020, the taxable turnover threshold for registration for value added tax (VAT) will remain at £85,000 and the deregistration threshold will stay at £83,000.
-The government will consult on the design of the VAT threshold.
+The taxable turnover threshold for registration for value added tax (VAT) will remain at £85,000 until April 2022, two years longer than previously announced.
+The deregistration threshold will stay at £83,000 for the same period.